-Picture yourself sunbathing on a long stretch of sandy beach.
+Picture yourself sunbathing on the long stretch of sand that is Miami Beach.
 Or perhaps having cocktails at a ritzy bar overlooking South Beach.

 Maybe you’re interested in the Latin culture that thrives within the city, touring museums and street art, or in taking in one of many professional sporting events throughout the year.

 Miami is also a great jumping-off point to explore Key West and the other Florida Keys.

 Or it’s a great location from which to take a cruise to Cuba and other Caribbean destinations.

 From the iconic Miami Beach and South Beach to the multicultural entertainment and outdoor activities, this 3 day Miami itinerary will get you started on a perfect stay!

 Start your 3 days in Miami on the famous Miami Beach and enjoy exploring the surrounding areas.